curegit/line-sticker-downloader/README.md

 Download images and assets from LINE Store

-Those resources are located in public web directory, so anyone can get them easily
+Those resources are located in public web directory, so anyone can get them easily and legally (Private use only)

 ## Requirements